top of page

 Social Security and Medicare Taxes

-Both of these are called FICA taxes, i.e. Federal Insurance Contributions Act, and are paid as an equally shared responsibility between the employer and employees.
+Both of these are called FICA taxes, i.e. Federal Insurance Contributions Act, are paid as an equally shared responsibility between the employer and employees.
 The employee pays one half and the employer balances the other half.
-To know the exact figures to withhold, see the section on ‘How to Calculate Payroll Taxes” or check the updated IRS guide for more information.
+To know the exact figures to withhold, see the section on "How to Calculate Payroll Taxes” or check the updated IRS guide for more information.

 Additional Medicare Tax